EgaleX5/Phish_Eg/README.md

 ## Phish_Eg

 Phish_Eg is a hacking tool developed by EgaleX5.
 It provides functionality for phishing attacks, username and password capturing, and more.
-The tool is built using Flask and designed for educational purposes only.

 ### Features
 - Phishing attack templates